Warbo/chriswarbo-net/projects/nixos/glossary.md

-Commands like `nix-build` will automatically call such functions, giving them an empty attrset `{}`{.nix} so all the default values will be used; yet we're free to can swap out all of the pieces if we
+Commands like `nix-build` will automatically call such functions, giving them an empty attrset `{}`{.nix} so all the default values will be used; yet we're free to override those by giving a non-empty attrset if we like.

 ### Attribute sets ###